Convert OnlineConvertOnline

 How to use this Kilo BTU to Gigajoules Converter 🤔

-Follow these steps to convert given energy from the units of Kilo BTU to the units of Gigajoules.
+Follow these steps to convert given Kilo BTU value from Kilo BTU units to Gigajoules units.

 1. Enter the input Kilo BTU value in the text field.

-2. The calculator converts the given Kilo BTU into Gigajoules in realtime ⌚ using the conversion formula, and displays under the Gigajoules label.
-You do not need to click any button.
-If the input changes, Gigajoules value is re-calculated, just like that.
+2. The given Kilo BTU is converted to Gigajoules in realtime ⌚ using the formula, and displayed under the Gigajoules label.

 3. You may copy the resulting Gigajoules value using the Copy button.